 Rather than confront the commissioners with anger, the merchants of March regaled them with food and drink and welcomed them royally.
 Did it help?
 Well, the commissioners left with loads of church silver but left the roof intact.

 Around this time the relics of St Wendreda disappeared.
 There is no record that they were seized by the commissioners, so it is possible that they were simply hidden by the townsfolk of March.
 In any event, they have never been found, and their fate is unknown.

 Perhaps the earliest treasure in the church is the incised Norman font.
 This is in a traditional tub shape and is carved with traditional Norman patterns, though these appear to have been recut in the 14th century.

 There are other interesting features, including a pair of memorial brasses.
 One of these is to the aforementioned William Dredeman (d.
 1503) and his wife, the other is to Catherine Hansart (Southwell), who died in 1517.

 Attraction Type: Historic Church

 Website: March, St Wendreda's Church

-Photo Credit: Chris Stafford, licensed for reuse under the Creative Commons Licence
+Photo Credit: Rog Frost, licensed for reuse under the Creative Commons Licence

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.